Disaster Funding Sources

 SBA Economic Injury Disaster Loan Program (EIDL)

 Businesses nationwide can access disaster relief funding up to $2 million at an interest rate of 3.75% through EIDL.
-Additional information is available on the SBA website.
-SBA is now directly accepting applications.
-Please note that this loan program is available through SBA and not Prudent Lenders.
-Inquiries and applications will be managed by SBA.
+View full program information and details here.

 Coronavirus Aid, Relief and Economic Security (CARES) Act

 The CARES Act has multiple disaster relief components including the Paycheck Protection Program, debt relief program, and EIDL grants.
 Learn more about the CARES Act here.

 - Cities and states across the U.S. have rolled out disaster loan programs.
 If you’re sending information to your clients, or posting your own updates online, locate information that may be unique to your market.
 As an example, below is something we’ve posted for businesses in NYC.

 - “NYC Department of Small Business Services has announced a relief loan program.
 Loans of up to $75,000 at 0% interest will be available to businesses with fewer than 100 employees that have seen decreases of more than 25% in sales.
 There is also a grant component that will offer businesses with fewer than 5 employees a grant to cover 40% of payroll costs for two months.
 These programs have been announced, but not yet implemented.
 Businesses can sign up to receive updates from NYC Small Business Services.“

 Prudent Lenders Programs

 Prudent Lenders is not providing emergency-specific funding.
 The loan products we administer and their eligibility criteria remain the same

 We are working with clients on a case-by-case basis to provide payment assistance or deferrals, as needed.
 This assistance will reduce monthly payments for businesses to help them in this time of economic crisis.